AlexRiina/zotero_notes_to_obsidian/README.md

 1. download this script
 1. generate a new zotero API key from https://www.zotero.org/settings/keys
-1. copy config.tpl to config.cfg and fill in the required details
+1. copy config.cfg.tpl to config.cfg and fill in the required details
 1. run command to generate notes file

 ### Running